belindamo/quartz/content/🧪/Proposals/Knowledge base scaffolding for humans and computers.md

 ## Motivations

-I’d like to have a referenceable knowledge base that is grounded in physically observable truth, computer and human-legible, and useful.
+I’d like to have a reference-able knowledge base that is grounded in physically observable truth, computer and human-legible, and useful.

 I studied an interdisciplinary major called Symbolic Systems on computer science, psychology, philosophy, and neuroscience, and then started a [seed startup on language translation](http://vivatranslate.com).
 This has made me think a lot about overlaps in knowledge frameworks and cross-contextual communication.

-I’m in between startups at the moment and would like to consolidate my learnings from my past 25 years alive, distilling it into a referenceable knowledge base.
+I’d like to consolidate my learnings from my 25 years on earth, distilled into a referenceable knowledge base.

 ## Project + Scope